OIT-ADS-Web/scholars_search/README.md

     NODE_ENV=(development|development_acceptance) npm start

-## Proxy
+This will watch all files, rebuild and hot-load the running dev server code with your changes.
+No need to refresh the browser.

 Navigate to:

     http://localhost:8333/

+## Proxy

   *NOTE*

   Because of "No 'Access-Control-Allow-Origin' header" (since this application has to query SOLR) to do anything meaningful you have to follow the connecting to SOLR directions below

-This will watch all files, rebuild and hot-load the running dev server code with your changes.
-No need to refresh the browser.

-## Connecting to SOLR

-  Connecting to a local SOLR via this url: "http://localhost/ROOTsolr/collection1/select"

   Therefore need these lines in /etc/apache2/others/scholars.conf